wb2osz/direwolf/README.md

 	cd ~
 	git clone https://www.github.com/wb2osz/direwolf
 	cd direwolf
-	git checkout 1.2
 	make
 	sudo make install
 	make install-conf

-The "git checkout 1.2" is necessary to get the most recent stable release.
-The tip of the master branch is temporarily in an inconsistent state during the transition from the old website.
-If you want the latest (unstable) development version, use "git checkout dev" instead.
+This should give you the most recent stable release.
+If you want the latest (unstable) development version, use "git checkout dev" instead before the first "make" command.

 For more details see the **User Guide** in the [doc directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**